ashtraysoap/macaque-reloaded/README.md

 ### Installation

-Create a Python virtual environment
+Create a Python virtual environment and activate it:
 ```
 python3 -m venv macaque-venv
 source macauqe-venv/bin/activate
 ```
+You can deactivate it later by running `deactivate` from inside your shell.

-Clone the repository and install the dependencies by running
+Clone the repository and install the dependencies by running:
 ```
 git clone https://github.com/saimioul/macaque-reloaded.git
 cd macaque-reloaded